HxX2/todocli/README.md

 ## About

-Todo CLI is a simple todo list to manage your tasks writen in GO and styled with Nerd Fonts
+Todo CLI is a simple to do list to manage your tasks.
+Written in GO and styled with [Nerd Fonts](https://www.nerdfonts.com/)

 ### Installing